jcervas/class-cmu-84-352/syllabus.md

 ##### Feb 2 – World Wars and civil rights

-- Richard Rothstein, Brown V. Board At 60: Why Have We Been So Disappointed?
+- Richard Rothstein, Brown v.
+Board At 60: Why Have We Been So Disappointed?
 What Have We Learned?
 (Economic Policy Institute) (2014), <https://files.epi.org/2014/EPI-Brown-v-Board-04-17-2014.pdf>
 - An Assessment Of Minority Voting Rights Access (U.S. Commission on